teamradish/TRTwitchPlaysBot/Wiki/Managing-Data.md

 - [`main_thread_sleep`](./Settings-Documentation.md#main_thread_sleep) - Indicates how much time, in milliseconds, to sleep the main thread.
 This is used to throttle TRBot's main loop so it doesn't use up as much CPU time on your machine.
 Values too high may noticeably delay the execution of bot routines and messages.
 - [`first_launch`](./Settings-Documentation.md#first_launch) - Indicates the first ever launch of TRBot.
 This sets up all the default game consoles.
 Starts at 0 then gets set to 1.
-- [`force_init_defaults`](./Settings-Documentation.md#force_init_defaults) - If 1, initializes all default values, including default commands, permissions, and settings, if the don't already exist.
+- [`force_init_defaults`](./Settings-Documentation.md#force_init_defaults) - If 1, initializes all default values, including default commands, permissions, and settings, if they don't already exist.
 - [`data_version`](./Settings-Documentation.md#data_version) - The version for TRBot's data.
 If this is behind the bot version being used, it will automatically set force_init_defaults to 1 and add missing data.
 - [`client_service_type`](./Settings-Documentation.md#client_service_type) - The type of client service connection to use.
 0 = Terminal, 1 = Twitch. **Requires restarting TRBot to apply.**
 - [`joystick_count`](./Settings-Documentation.md#joystick_count) - The number of virtual controllers to use.